Thurston boundary: Applications to 3-manifolds

 The compactification of Teichmüller space by adding measured foliations is essential in the definition of the ending laminations of a hyperbolic 3-manifold.

 Actions on real trees

 A point in Teichmüller space $T(S)$ can alternatively be seen as a faithful representation of the fundamental group $\pi_1(S)$ into the isometry group $\mathrm{PSL}_2(\mathbb R)$ of the hyperbolic plane $\mathbb H^2$, up to conjugation.
-Such an isometric action gives rise (via the choice of a principal ultrafilter) to an action on the asymptotic cone of $\mathbb H^2$, which is a real tree.
+Such an isometric action gives rise (via the choice of a non-principal ultrafilter) to an action on the asymptotic cone of $\mathbb H^2$, which is a real tree.
 Two such actions are equivariantly isometric if and only if they come from the same point in Teichmüller space.
 The space of such actions (endowed with a natural topology) is compact, and hence we get another compactification of Teichmüller space.
 A theorem of R. Skora states that this compactification is equivariantly homeomorphic the Thurston compactification.